societe-generale/spintest/README.md

 ### Token management

-You can automatically include Oauth token into the task headers.
+Oauth token can be automatically included into the task headers.

-- You can directly hard code token
+- Tokens can be directly hard coded

 ```python
 urls = ["http://test.com"]